Heisenberg's S-matrix program and Feynman's divergence problem: Secondary generalized scattering and perturbation operators, infrared divergence

-where $t\geq 1$ and $\tau\leq -1$, are unitary.\end{Pn} In fact, it is easy to see that all the operators $S^R(t,\tau)$ are unitary (without the restriction $t\geq 1$ and $\tau\leq -1$).
-However, only the unitarity of the operators given in \eqref{3.18} is used further in the text.
+where $t\geq 1$ and $\tau\leq -1$, are unitary.\end{Pn} In fact, it is easy to see that all the operators $S^R(t,\tau,\ve)$ are unitary (without the restriction $t\geq 1$ and $\tau\leq -1$).
+However, only the unitarity of the operators given in \eqref{3.18} is used further in the text. \begin{Rk} Clearly, formula \eqref{3.17} $($under conditions of Theorem \ref{Theorem 3.4}$)$ may be rewritten as

+which is sometimes more convenient in the case of a special behaviour at zero.
+We also have